Who wins and who loses when the Fed hikes interest rates?

 But for people who need savings to be accessible without the risk of a stock market drop – like emergency funds or a down payment for a new home or car – 1% is better than nothing.

-Other savings vehicles that offer a mix of accessibility and growth rate, like CDs and I Bonds, are also offering higher returns than in past years.
+Other savings vehicles that offer a mix of accessibility and growth rate, like CDs and I Bonds, also are offering higher returns than in past years.

-Losers, most likely: All of us, in the short-term
+Losers, most likely: All of us, in the short term

 At the heart of Wednesday's interest rate hike is a tightrope walk: The Fed is trying to slow inflation without triggering a recession and the layoffs that would come with it.